 Its cubes can be used in shakes, sorbets, salsa, etc.

-Ripe fruit also goes well with chicken and seafood savory dishes.
+Ripe fruit also goes well with chicken and savory seafood dishes.

 Unripe green papaya can be used as a vegetable, either cooked, usually in stews, stir-fry, curries, and soups.
 Papaya flowers stew is a popular recipe in many South-East Asian regions.